nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-19-terminal-less-wrapping.md

 ef916710b8b2   mysql:5.7                         "docker-entrypoint.s…"   5 months ago   Up 5 months           3306/tcp, 33060/tcp
 ```

-Hit the left and right keys see more columns in the terminal.
+Hit the left and right keys to see more columns in the terminal.